testcontainers/testcontainers-dotnet/docs/modules/index.md

 !!!warning

     We are redesigning modules and removing the extension method in the future.
 Modules will become independent projects that allow more complex and advanced features.
-Due to an old design flaw, we cannot distinguish between a generic and module builder.
+Due to a design flaw in the current module system, we cannot distinguish between a generic and module builder.
 If you rely on a module you will get an obsolete warning until the next version of Testcontainers gets released.
 You will find more information [here](https://github.com/testcontainers/testcontainers-dotnet/issues/750#issuecomment-1412257694).

 | Module                     | Container image                                                  |
 |----------------------------|------------------------------------------------------------------|